Minimum Viable Product (MVP) Development and Prototyping

 The front-end team creates the interface that actual users will see, creates services that will animate controls and bind them to the data that the application back-end provides and expects to receive from the front-end.

 Remember that every product is about quality and though there is not a single product without defects, their amount and severity bothers us a lot.
 That is why we involve our QAs even when we develop back-end.
 Our specialists start testing the app even when there is no interface available yet through testing application API.
 This minimizes the amount of defects by the time we have front-end part ready.

 During the development we perform periodic product deployments for clients to review them and share their comments and suggestions.
 Though we are open to every request, remember we stick to the discussed and approved product requirements.
 Thus, major changes of the product functionality are processed as change requests and are out of the discussed product budget and usually mean change in project cost and timeline.

 We at Mobilunity assist our clients on every stage of product development: either you need assistance creating marketing materials, or you need a promo site, you are welcome to count on us in this.
 Our system administrators will be glad to advise on the best hosting and services providers for you, deploy the server and set it up for you.
 We also provide maintenance services once the product is developed and deployed.
+Our mvp developers are highly professional and skilled.
 We do literally everything to help you achieve your goals and be successful where that depends on us.

 If you think of creating your own mobile app or website, we at Mobilunity are willing to be your partners who will guide you through the entire journey starting from prototype development and till the actual release to your potential users and even further to supporting your product.